spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/03-aws.md

 The following prerequisites must be met before deploying an EKS workload cluster:

 * You must have an active AWS cloud account with all the permissions listed below in the "AWS Cloud Account Permissions" section.
-* You must register your AWS cloud account in Spectro Cloud as descrbed in the "Creating an AWS Cloud account" section below.
+* You must register your AWS cloud account in Palette as described in the "Creating an AWS Cloud account" section below.
-* You should have an Infrastructure cluster profile created in Spectro Cloud for AWS.
+* You should have an Infrastructure cluster profile created in Palette for AWS.
-* Spectro Cloud creates compute, network, and storage resources on AWS during the provisioning of Kubernetes clusters.
+* Palette creates compute, network, and storage resources on AWS during the provisioning of Kubernetes clusters.
 Sufficient capacity in the desired AWS region should exist for the creation of the following resources:
   - vCPU
   - VPC
   - Elastic IP